becamorin20/Group-16/docs/final.md

 <br><br>

 #### 25 Tile Stationary Basis Functions
+We will now see extensions of previous BFs we tried.
+These next sets of BFs are designed to smaller and more granular and have the advantage of being more precise in letting the agent know where he/she is.
+A possible disadvantage is the extra computation involved, which could slow the agent down and cause him to be killed faster.
 <div align="center"><img src="//raw.githubusercontent.com/becamorin20/Zombie-Maze-Land/master/docs/images/tile25.png" width="400"></div>
 **Figure 6**: Image of 25 tile stationary basis functions.
 If the agent is in the region of a particular BF, it returns 1, otherwise 0.
 This is an extension of our original attempt at tile BFs in order to see if more granularity in the state represention would produce better results.

 <br><br>